Thoracic Spine Post-Laminectomy Kyphosis

 2. Multi-Level Lamina Removal Without Fusion

-The more contiguous laminae are excised, the higher the kyphotic moment; animal studies show exponential stiffness loss beyond two levels.
+The more contiguous laminae are excised, the higher the kyphotic moment; animal studies show exponential loss beyond two levels.

 3. Young Age at Surgery